SuperMewio/Dummy-sudo-for-doas/README.md

 # Dummy-sudo-for-doas
 This is a dummy arch package that will satisfy base-devel's sudo dependency allowing me to uninstall sudo and also create a symlink so sudo will use doas.

+Please make sure to create a config file for doas first before using this.
+You can follow [this Arch wiki page](https://wiki.archlinux.org/title/Doas) to do so.

 Simply open a terminal and install the PKGBUILD file from it's folder location.

 ```